skip to main content

 Overview

-Thanks to the generosity of the Orinda community, voters approved Measures E and I in 2018, providing $105 million in local school bonds to help create safe, modern, and 21st-century learning environments for students in the Orinda Union School District.
+Thanks to the generosity of the Orinda community, voters approved Measures E and I in 2018, providing $105 million in local school bonds to support safe, modern, and 21st-century learning environments for students throughout the Orinda Union School District.

 Measures E and I are funding both new construction and the modernization of existing facilities.
 Projects supported by these funds include:

-- Modernization of old and outdated classrooms, including installation of double-pane windows, door replacement, insulation, restroom upgrades, as well as ADA access compliance.
+• Modernization of aging classrooms and facilities, including double-pane windows, door replacement, insulation, restroom upgrades, and accessibility improvements

-All Bond funds are locally controlled and dedicated to benefiting OUSD schools.
+Measure E and I funds are locally controlled and dedicated to benefiting Orinda Union School District schools.

 Project Development

-All Bond-funded projects must comply with the language in the Measure E and I ballot.
-The Bond Executive Team (BET), comprising board members, staff, and field experts (architects and engineers), reviews the proposed projects, assesses the budget, and prioritizes the implementation of bond-funded construction.
+All bond-funded projects must comply with the voter-approved Measure E and Measure I project lists.
+The Bond Executive Team (BET), which includes District representatives and professional consultants, reviews proposed projects, budgets, priorities, and implementation of the bond program.

 Measure E